EBISPOT/RDF-platform/documentation/provenance.md

 permalink: documentation/provenance.html
 ---
 ## Provenance
 It is good practice to not only make RDF data available but also include a dataset description that provides metadata about the dataset itself, so called VoID files.
-For datasets in Health Care and Life Science a [w3c standard](https://www.w3.org/TR/hcls-dataset/) proposes the structure of these meta data files.
+For datasets in Health Care and Life Science a <a href="https://www.w3.org/TR/hcls-dataset/" target="_blank">w3c standard</a> proposes the structure of these meta data files.
 We try to satisfy this standard with our dataset descriptions by enforcing the *MUST* and *MUST NOT* criteria while encouraging our data providers to provide even more information about the datasets in their dataset descriptions.

 ### Structure of HCLS VoID files
 Every dataset description consists of at least three levels: Summary, version and distribution level.
 The summary level provides a description of a dataset that is independent of a specific version or format.
 The version level captures version-specific characteristics of a dataset and the distribution level captures metadata about a specific form and version of a dataset.